Compare Obama Versus Bush on Economic Policies and the Debt

 The military budget is second to Social Security as the largest component in the U.S. government’s budget.

 Obama cut back both wars.
 He relied instead on military intelligence and technology to get Osama bin Laden.
 Regardless of the strategies used, U.S. involvement in the Middle East may never end.
-Much of the problems in the Middle East boil down to the Sunni-Shia split.
+Much of the problems in the Middle East continue because of the Sunni-Shia split.